2015 Dodge Grand Caravan

 The sloped A-pillars allow good visibility, but the long hood means the driver sits back a bit from the front bumper, so it’s a little hard to gauge the distance when parking.

-Center consoles now come in three grades (or four, if you count the open storage bin in the AVP).
+Center consoles come in three grades (or four, if you count the open storage bin in the AVP).
 SE has a removable console with four cup holders.
-Optional on SXT and Crew is a Premium console, also removable, which slides fore and aft for use by either the front or rear passengers.
-Standard issue on SXT, Crew, and R/T is a Super Console with capabilities between basic and Premium.
+Optional on SXT is a Premium console, also removable, which slides fore and aft for use by either the front or rear passengers.
+Standard issue on SXT and R/T is a Super Console with capabilities between basic and Premium.

 Grand Caravan is designed well for hauling youngsters, with some thoughtful features.
 Among them is the convex conversation mirror, which is handy for talking to those in the rear seats without having to turn around.
 We like this clever little feature, which has been around for some time.

-Late in the 2013 model year, the Grand Caravan will offer an industry-first Blu-Ray DVD video system on Crew and R/T models.
+Late in the 2013 model year, the Grand Caravan introduced an industry-first Blu-Ray DVD video system on upper models.
 Blu-Ray discs offer four times the definition of conventional DVDs.
-The dual-screen system designed for the Grand Caravan will feature a High-Definition Multimedia Interface (HDMI) input for video game systems, a 115-volt power outlet, and two USB ports so customers can charge their cell phones, laptops, tablet PCs or MP3 players.
+The dual-screen system designed for the Grand Caravan features a High-Definition Multimedia Interface (HDMI) input for video game systems, a 115-volt power outlet, and two USB ports so customers can charge their cell phones, laptops, tablet PCs or MP3 players.
 The Blu-Ray player can play both standard DVDs and Blu-Ray discs.

-Three different Uconnect systems are available, and we like all of them.
-All come with a 6.5-inch touchscreen.
+Two Uconnect systems are available for upper models, and we like both.
+Each comes with a 6.5-inch touchscreen.
 The base version has a 30-gigabyte hard-drive that can hold about 6,700 music files.
 Another version has an integrated Garmin navigation system that works just fine but has cartoonish graphics.
-It also has a 30-gig hard-drive, but it can hold about 4,250 songs because some of the space is used for Navigation map information.
-The top version has a more familiar Dodge navigation system that we like better.
-It can also hold 4,250 songs and adds Sirius satellite radio, SiriusXM Traffic and SiriusXM Travel Link.
-This system comes with Uconnect Phone wireless cell phone link, voice recognition, and iPod control, and it can record voice memos.
+It also has a 30-gigabyte hard-drive, but it can hold about 4,250 songs because some of the space is used for Navigation map information.

 The second-row bucket seats are stationary, but the back folds forward and the seat tips up to allow access to the third row, all with the pull of a lever.
 Open the bins in the floor and you can then push the seats into them.